Bucks top Thunder, snap five-game losing streak

 Antetokounmpo's rebounding total was a season high, and the Bucks dominated the boards 61-46.
 Antetokounmpo added eight assists and shot 10 of 20 from the floor.

-Khris Middleton added 20 points for Milwaukee, and D.J.
-Augustin scored 11.
+Khris Middleton scored 20 points for Milwaukee, and D.J.
+Augustin added 11.

 The loss was the third consecutive and the sixth in seven games for Oklahoma City.

 Oklahoma City's Mike Muscala missed all six 3-pointers he tried and finished with seven points.
-Gilgeous-Alexander also struggled, going just 3 of 12 from the floor.
+Gilgeous-Alexander also struggled, going just 3-for-12 from the floor.

 The Thunder shot a season-low 36.5 percent from the floor and were just 11 of 21 from the free-throw line.